Plan de negocio apartamentos turisticos

 • $750+ for substantial mortgage repayments?

-“Sometimes not factoring in the cost of educating yourself is a luxury you can’t afford.
+“Not factoring in the cost of educating yourself is a luxury you can’t afford.
 The reason I’m part of online communities (I go to industry conferences like VRMA and I put together the Vacation Rental World Summit) is because I’m the first one to not know everything.

 Step 14.
-Key milestones and business future:
+Key milestones and business future

 Write down your plans and goals for your business, plus what key milestones will help you achieve these targets.